 What to Expect

-The infusion is administered by injecting a needle attached to a small tube directly into one of the patient’s arm veins.
+The infusion is administered by injecting a needle attached to a small tube directly into one of the patient’s veins.
 This tube is connected to an IV bag containing the prescribed medication.
-Once attached to your arm, the solution slowly drips into your bloodstream.
+Once attached to your vein, the solution slowly drips into your bloodstream.

-Another benefit is that our therapy rooms are more welcoming and cozier than a sterile hospital environment.
-In addition, costs are typically lower at an outpatient facility than at a hospital.
+Another benefit is that our infusion centers are more welcoming and cozier than a hospital environment.
+In addition, costs are much lower at an outpatient facility than at a hospital.
 And, you don’t have to worry about scheduling, since we are open 7 days a week, 365 days a year.

 Can you go to the bathroom during an infusion treatment?